 - Ulcerative colitis

 The FDA approved prednisone to treat many of these conditions, but sometimes health care providers prescribe it for off-label uses not approved by the FDA.
-For example, one such off-label use is to treat chronic obstructive pulmonary disease, or COPD.

 How to Use This Medication